-Tempo and Meter
+Tempo and Time Signature

 Tempo can be adjusted in several ways:

-- by double clicking on a tempo marker.
+- By double clicking on a tempo marker.
 This opens the tempo dialog which allows entering the tempo directly into an entry box.

-- by holding down the constaint modifier while dragging a tempo vertically.
+- by holding down the constraint modifier while dragging a tempo vertically.
 This is used for more complex tempo solving, as it allows changing of the position and tempo of a tempo marker in the same drag; it is, however, a useful way to adjust the first tempo for a quick result.

 A tempo may be locked to audio or musical time.
 This can be changed by right-clicking on a tempo.
 If a tempo is locked to music, an entry will be available to lock it to audio.
 Similarly an audio-locked tempo may be locked to music by right-clicking it and selecting the "Lock to Music" entry.

 A tempo may be constant or ramped:

-- A constant tempo will keep the sesion tempo constant until the next tempo section, at which time it will jump instantly to the next tempo.
+- A constant tempo will keep the session tempo constant until the next tempo section, at which time it will jump instantly to the next tempo.
 These are mostly useful abrupt changes, and is the way in which traditional DAWs deal with tempo changes (abrupt jumps in tempo).

-- A ramped tempo increases its tempo over time so that when the next tempo section has arrived, the sesion tempo is the same as the second one.
+- A ramped tempo increases its tempo over time so that when the next tempo section has arrived, the session tempo is the same as the second one.
 This is useful for matching the session tempo to music which has been recorded without a metronome.
 Ramps may also be used as a compositional tool, but more on this later.
 Note that a ramp requires two points—a start and an end tempo.
 The first tempo in a new session is ramped, but appears to be constant as it has no tempo to ramp to.
 It is only when a new tempo is added and one of them is adjusted that a ramp will be heard.
 The same applies to the last tempo in the session—it will always appear to be constant until a new last tempo is added and changed.

-Meter positions beats using the musical pulse of a tempo, and groups them into bars using its number of divisions per bar.
+Time signature positions beats using the musical pulse of a tempo, and groups them into bars using its number of divisions per bar.

-If a meter is audio-locked, its bar number is fixed from the point at which it left the main score.
+If a time signature is audio-locked, its bar number is fixed from the point at which it left the main score.
 That bar number cannot be changed, nor can tempo motion allow the previous bar to overlap.
-If another bar is needed, lock the meter to music again (right click->"Lock to Music"), drag the meter to the desired bar and re-lock to audio.
+If another bar is needed, lock the time signature to music again (right > Lock to Music), drag the time signature to the desired bar and re-lock to audio.
 The new bar can be freely dragged again.